+'''

+new CIMDataType(className)

+);

-new CIMDataType(className))); }
+}

+'''

 Chapter 4.
-CIM Agent network considerations
+CIM agent network considerations

-You can manually set the CIM Agent service or the user interface connection information.
-If the Secure Sockets Layer (SSL) certificate is expired or not valid can regenerate the SSL certificate file.
-Anually registering the IP address with the SLP The CIMOM automatically registers its IP address with the Service Location Protocol (SLP); however, you can manually modify the registration.
-In an environment with multiple network adapters, the SLP Service Agent might register the CIM Agent with the IP of a network adapter in a different subnet than the management application.
-As a result, the management application cannot discover the CIM Agent.
-I The following example illustrates why this occurs: The management application runs in subnet A. The CIM Agent machine has adapters for subnet A and subnet B. Using SLP based discovery, the CIM Agent is registered for subnet B. When the management application runs discovery, it detects the CIM Agent SLP registration with the IP of subnet B. The management application's connection attempt to the CIM Agent fails because the IP of subnet B cannot be reached from subnet A. To correct this issue, you can manually register the IP with the SLP.
+You can manually set the CIM agent service or the user interface connection information.
+If the Secure Sockets Layer (SSL) certificate is expired or not valid, you can regenerate the SSL certificate file.

+Manually registering the IP address with the SLP

+When the CIMOM is running on an IBM System Storage Productivity Center (SSPC) server or on a master console server, the CIMOM automatically registers its IP address with the Service Location Protocol (SLP); however, you can manually modify the registration.

+In an environment with multiple network adapters, the SLP Service Agent might register the CIM agent with the IP of a network adapter in a different subnet than the management application.
+As a result, the management application cannot discover the CIM agent.

+The following example illustrates why this occurs:

+- The management application runs in subnet A. - The CIM agent machine has adapters for subnet A and subnet B. - Using SLP based discovery, the CIM agent is registered for subnet B. - When the management application runs discovery, it detects the CIM agent SLP registration with the IP of subnet B. - The management application's connection attempt to the CIM agent fails because the IP of subnet B cannot be reached from subnet A.

+To correct this issue, you can manually register the IP with the SLP.
 One method is to use the SAN Volume Controller CIM agent command line utility.
+Enter the following command:

+'''

+svcutil setslpregip ip,ip,ip CimUser=superuser

+CimomPassword=current superuser password

+'''

-Enter the following command: svcutil setslpregip ip,ip,ip CimUser=superuser CimomPassword=current_superuser_password I where ip,ip,ip is the input-comma delimited list of IPs.
+where ip,ip,ip is the input-comma delimited list of IPs.

 Another method you can use to manually register the IP with the SLP is to set an attribute within the provider.configuration file.

-I To set the attribute, follow these steps: Stop the CIM Agent service.
-Go to Start -> Programs -> IBM System Storage SAN Volume Controller -> Stop CIMOM Service.
-Go to the CIM Agent installation directory.
-For example, C:\Program Files\IBM\svcconsole\cimom\config 3.
-Open the provider.configuration file.
-4. Find the attribute: preferredslpregip=Off.
-If this attribute is not set, the CIM Agent automatically detects the primary network card.
-I 5.
-Set preferredslpregip=Network Adapter's IP Address.
-This changes the IP address to the correct network adapter and allows the management application to discover the CIM Agent.
+To set the attribute, follow these steps:

+- 1. Stop the CIM agent service.
+Go to Start -> Programs -> IBM System Storage SAN Volume Controller -> Stop CIMOM Service . - 2.
+Go to the CIM agent installation directory.
+For example, C:\Program Files\IBM\svcconsole\cimom\config - 3.
+Open the provider configuration file. - Find the attribute: preferredslpregip=Off.
+If this attribute is not set, the CIM agent automatically detects the primary network card. - 5.
+Set preferredslpregip=Network Adapter's IP Address. - This changes the IP address to the correct network adapter and allows the management application to discover the CIM agent.
 Ensure that you do not add any spaces to this line.

-6. Restart the CIM Agent service.